-SOIL PREPARATION Some soils will be difficult to wet (e.g. heavy clay soils) and there will be a greater chance of run-off of liquid from the surface; in these situations it will be necessary to loosen the soil to allow spray solution to percolate to form the treated zone; the soil should be scarified to a depth of at least 80 mm for horizontal barrier-type treatments and below the top of the footing for vertical barrier-type treatments, creating a trench to confine the spray solution to the area to be treated.
-In situations with very heavy soils the complete removal and replacement of the soil with a loarn type is recommended in order to form the treated zone.
-Sandy soils or those based on decomposed granite (i.e. soils with very low organic matter) should not be used as the replacement material since it is unlikely that ontimal residual activity will occur.
+Some soils will be difficult to wet (e.g. heavy clay soils) and there will be a greater chance of run-off of liquid from the surface; in these situations it will be necessary to loosen the soil to allow spray solution to percolate to form the treated zone; the soil should be scarified to a depth of at least 80 mm for horizontal barrier-type treatments and below the top of the footing for vertical barrier-type treatments, creating a trench to confine the spray solution to

+In situations with very heavy soils the complete removal and replacement of the soil with a loam type is recommended in order to form the treated zone.
+Sandy soils or those based on decomposed granite (i.e. soils with very low organic matter) should not be used as the replacement material since it is unlikely that optimal residual

-Solis with Very low organic fractier) should not be used as the replacement material shife it is unlikely that optimal residual activity will occur.
-In isituations where the surface of the soil prior to application of the chemical to prevent loss through piping or excessive percolation.
+In situations where the surface of the soil is very dry or with sandy or porous soils it may be necessary to moisten the soil prior to application of the chemical to prevent loss through piping or excessive percolation.
 Soil rodding in heavy clay soil can result in uneven distribution of chemical; the preferred method of installing a treated zone under such circumstances is to trench and backfill (and consider the replacement of soil if necessary).

-It is recommended that application volumes given in the Directions for Use table be used wherever possible housing a treated zone under such circumstances in the Directions for Use table be used wherever possible housing where soil conditions will not accurate an effort of 100 / where soil of PD/TMP in
+It is recommended that application volumes given in the Directions for Use table be used wherever possible.
 However where soil conditions will not accept application of 100 L/m3, the concentration of PROTHOR in the solution should be doubled to 500-1000 mL per 100 L and then apply 50 L/m3 spray solution.
 When applying by injection through concrete to such soils, drill hole spacing should be reduced to 150 mm (1.5 litres per hole) before resorting to the application of higher concentrations in lower volumes.